Allan2000-Git/email-template-marketplace/README.md

 Contributions are welcome!
 If you'd like to improve the app or add new features, feel free to submit a pull request.
 We encourage creative problem-solving and resourcefulness.

 ## Contact
-If you have any questions or feedback, please reach out to the project owner:
+If you have any questions or feedback, please reach out to the project owner:<br>
-   Allan Joston Fernandes
+   Allan Joston Fernandes<br>
    Email: allanfernandes459@gmail.com

 Enjoy exploring the Email Template Marketplace!